-• Climate solutions: Investments in activities central to a net-zero economy, including low-emissions energy, clean transportation, energy efficiency and waste management.

-• Transition investments: Support for decarbonising high-emission sectors lacking low-emission substitutes, such as adopting low-carbon processes, retrofitting industrial facilities in hard-to-abate sectors like steel and cement, or decommissioning unsustainable fossil fuel power plants and other carbon-intensive facilities.
+- Climate solutions: Investments in activities central to a net-zero economy, including low-emissions energy, clean transportation, energy efficiency, and waste management. - Transition investments: Support for decarbonizing high-emission sectors lacking low-emission substitutes, such as adopting low-carbon processes, retrofitting industrial facilities in hard-to-abate sectors like steel and cement, or decommissioning unsustainable fossil fuel power plants and other carbon-intensive facilities.

-• Carbon sinks: Investments to offset unavoidable emissions through naturebased or technological solutions, such as restoring ecosystems, enhancing soil and ocean carbon absorption, and advancing carbon capture technologies.
+Carbon sinks: Investments to offset unavoidable emissions through nature-based or technological solutions, such as restoring ecosystems, enhancing soil and ocean carbon absorption, and advancing carbon capture technologies.

-When excluding power generation and household fossil fuel use, the bulk of greenhouse gas emissions arise from industry, transportation, commercial buildings and agriculture.
-Reducing these emissions requires significant investment, particularly when behaviour-based solutions, such as curbing high-emissions lifestyles or adopting plant-based diets, face socioeconomic and cultural barriers.
+When excluding power generation and household fossil fuel use, the bulk of greenhouse gas emissions arise from industry, transportation, commercial buildings, and agriculture.
+Reducing these emissions requires significant investment, particularly when behavior-based solutions, such as curbing high-emissions lifestyles or adopting plant-based diets, face socioeconomic and cultural barriers.
 Transition finance bridges the emissions gap for high-emission sectors that cannot immediately align with net-zero targets but remain integral to the global economy.
-It complements climate solutions investments and helps mitigate risks such as economic disruption1 and stranded assets.
+It complements climate solutions investments and helps mitigate risks such as economic disruption8 and stranded assets.

-Global climate governance acknowledges the principle of "common but differentiated responsibilities"2, reflecting the diverse circumstances shaping transition needs and capacities across countries.
+Global climate governance acknowledges the principle of "common but differentiated responsibilities," reflecting the diverse circumstances shaping transition needs and capacities across countries.
 This variability complicates efforts to define transition-related activities and finance globally, as their scope must adapt to national and sectoral contexts.

-3 Tandon (2021) argues that transition finance is, and should remain, investee-specific, as it must depend on the unique characteristics, needs and decarbonisation pathways of the entity or sector in question.
 In response, national and regional authorities have developed tools to qualify transition investments at activity and/or entity level.
-Besides the Nationally Determined Contributions (NDCs) required under the Paris Agreement, these tools have included regional/national and sectoral ambitions and/or pathways, taxonomies and guidelines that differ in their degree of specificity (OECD [2022]).
+Besides the Nationally Determined Contributions (NDCs) required under the Paris Agreement, these tools have included regional/national and sectoral ambitions and/or pathways, taxonomies, and guidelines that differ in their degree of specificity (OECD, 2022).

-The European Union regulation on the establishment of a framework to facilitate sustainable investment (hereafter Taxonomy Regulation), sits at one extreme of the spectrum as it provides highly granular activity 'Technical Screening Criteria' (TSC) and mostly quantitative thresholds to determine which assets are eligible, in the sense of being regarded as making a substantial contribution to at least one of six sustainability objectives, and potentially aligned, in the sense of not significantly harming the other objectives.
+The European Union regulation on the establishment of a framework to facilitate sustainable investment (hereafter Taxonomy Regulation), sits at one extreme of the spectrum as it provides highly granular activity "Technical Screening Criteria" (TSC) and mostly quantitative thresholds to determine which assets are eligible, in the sense of being regarded as making a substantial contribution to at least one of six sustainability objectives, and potentially aligned, in the sense of not significantly harming the other objectives.
 Qualification of eligible investments as aligned under this EU Taxonomy also requires entity-level compliance with social and governance standards.

 At the other end of the spectrum of detail, the Malaysian Sustainable and Responsible Investment Taxonomy employs principles-based guidance to balance flexibility with sustainability objectives, accommodating varying levels of readiness.
-It incorporates both asset-level considerations, by providing guidance on classifying specific activities as sustainable, and entity-level considerations, by encouraging organisations to adopt broader social and governance commitments in line with national sustainability objectives.
+It incorporates both asset-level considerations, by providing guidance on classifying specific activities as sustainable, and entity-level considerations, by encouraging organizations to adopt broader social and governance commitments in line with national sustainability objectives.

 Both taxonomies allow certain investments by entities in sectors requiring phase-out during the global transition to qualify as transition aligned.
-Critics warn, however, that this could inadvertently enable greenwashing if financing is not tied to robust, entityspecific decarbonisation pathways.3 Authorities are increasingly emphasising the importance of robust transition plans, providing detailed guidance on, and requiring disclosure of, corporate transition plans, and in rare cases, mandating that they be aligned with decarbonisation goals.
+Critics warn, however, that this could inadvertently enable greenwashing if financing is not tied to robust, entity-specific decarbonization pathways.
+Authorities are increasingly emphasizing the importance of robust transition plans, providing detailed guidance on, and requiring disclosure of, corporate transition plans, and in rare cases, mandating that they be aligned with decarbonization goals.